bash-blocks/bash-blocks/README.md

 **<sup>note 1</sup>**
 --> *The json parsing library **jq** is provided and like **bb** can be copy and pasted between terminal windows.*
+--> *On a Mac (i.e. development laptops) elevated user rights and the homebrew package manager are required.*

 ### Stages, tasks and actions